snrnats/doc-centre/docfx_project/reports/filters-options.md

 #### Using Basic Filters

 Basic filters enable you to select discrete text values.
-Once applied, the visualisation is filtered so that it only displays records in which the value of the filtered field meets the criteria you specified.
+Once applied, the visualisation is filtered so that it only takes into account records in which the value of the filtered field meets the criteria you specified.

 For example, suppose that you are viewing the **Delivery Type by Carrier** visualisation on the **Delivery Experience** report, but you only want to view the delivery types used in shipments by DPD and UPS, rather than your entire suite of carriers.
 You could use basic filtering to select those two carriers specifically.